-- 1. Does not meet eligibility for degree level math or English - 2.
-Did not graduate from high school or receive GED - 3.
-High school grade point average below 2.5 - 4.
-Previously enrolled in high school or college remedial coursework - 5.
-Other eligibility factors approved by the EOPS Director.
+- Does not meet eligibility for degree applicable math or English (Assessment results placing you into MATH 601, MATH 602, or ENGL 650) - 2.
+First generation college student (neither parent earned a Bachelor's Degree) - 3.
+Did not graduate from high school or receive GED - 4.
+High school grade point average below 2.5 - 5.
+Previously enrolled in high school or college remedial coursework - 6.
+Primary language spoken at home is not English. - 7.
+Underrepresented minority group as defined by district.